akashsrathaur/Health_Zen/README.md

 ## Deploying to Vercel

-When you deploy your application to a hosting provider like Vercel, you must add the environment variables from your `.env` file to your Vercel project settings.
+When you deploy your application to a hosting provider like Vercel, you must add the environment variables from your `.env` file to your Vercel project settings. **Your application will not build successfully without them.**

 1.  **Go to your Vercel Project**: Open your project in the Vercel dashboard.
 2.  **Navigate to Settings**: Click on the "Settings" tab.